-For some cases we may decide that it is proper and appropriate to keep data for longer than that the periods set out above but we will notify you if we believe that your case falls into this category.
+For some cases we may decide that it is proper and appropriate to keep data for longer than 6 years, but we will notify you if we believe that your case falls into this category.

 Who do we share your personal data with?

 We sometimes share your personal data with trusted third parties.
 We only do this where it is necessary for providing you legal services or for the effective operation of our legal practice.

 For example, we may share your data with barristers; experts; translators; costs draftsmen; process servers; secure file storage and destruction companies; auditors; the company that securely hosts our off-site cloud storage servers.